fatcookies/lafortuna-wav-lib/README.md

 3. Use audio editing software (windows sound recorder/audacity etc) to convert audio to unsigned 8 bit PCM at a sample rate of either 8kHz for stereo or 16kHz for mono.

+4. EXPERIMENTAL: If you modify the bash scripts above you could attempt to encode audio at 32000 samples/sec in one channel (mono) or 16000 samples/sec in two channels (stereo).
+The LaFortuna should be able to play this audio but audio artifacts may be apparant.

 ### How to use
 An example of the usage of this library is contained in [main.c in this repo](main.c)